Editor’s Note: Were you looking for information on the Notice of Completion document?

 The 5 States that Require a Notice of Commencement

-A notice of commencement designates the official beginning of a construction project.
+A notice of commencement is how the owner designates the official beginning of a construction project.
 Therefore, it is from this date that deadlines are measured.
 For example, if a preliminary notice is due 15 days after the project start date, measure 15 days from the date notice of commencement was filed.

 The following states require notice of commencement.
 Follow each state’s link to download the Notice of Commencement form used in that state.